-There are a number of different types of preference shares to consider, including:
+There are a number of different types of preference shares to consider.
+These include:

 As a preference shareholder, you rank ahead of ordinary shareholders if the company goes into liquidation.
 Liquidation occurs when the company is no longer able to meet its financial obligations and cannot pay off its debts.
-When this happens, your claim to the company’s assets is prioritised over that of other ordinary shareholders.
-Remember, however, that creditors will still take priority.
+When this happens, your claim to the company’s assets is prioritised over other ordinary shareholders.
+Remember, however, that paying off the debts will still take priority.

 In terms of the distribution of dividend payments, preference shareholders will also take priority over ordinary shareholders.
 These dividends are based on the profits of the company.

-Most types of preference shares are ‘convertible’ because they can, and usually will, turn into ordinary shares at a certain stage.
-The amount of ordinary shares you receive when your preference shares convert will depend on which method of conversion is used.
-The method of conversion is defined in the prospectus when the shares are initially issued.
+Most types of preference shares are ‘convertible’ because they can, and usually will, turn into ordinary shares at some stage.
+The amount of ordinary shares you receive when your preference shares convert will depend on the method of conversion that you use.
+The company should outline the method of conversion in the legal documents that you receive during the initial issuing of the shares.
 You will usually receive the fixed dollar value of preference shares in ordinary shares at their present market value.
 This means that you will receive fewer shares if the market value of ordinary shares, at the time of conversion, is higher.

 If your preference shares are listed on the ASX, you can sell them before they convert.
 To sell your unlisted preference shares, you will need to consult the company’s by-laws or articles of association.

-If you’re investing in preference shares, there are several important considerations:
+If you’re investing in preference shares, you should check:

-- Check the dividend rate and whether it is floating or fixed;
+- the dividend rate and whether it is floating or fixed;

-- Finally, you will want to know when and how the preference shares convert into ordinary shares.
+- when and how the preference shares convert into ordinary shares.

-Preference shares are potentially less profitable than ordinary shares, although they offer more stability because the guaranteed dividends that are paid at regular intervals are not directly tied to the financial ebbs and flows of the market.
-They are also an attractive investment because they are prioritised over ordinary shares when dividends are paid and during liquidation.
-And finally, if the company goes into bankruptcy, holders of preference shares enjoy priority distribution (after creditors) of the company’s assets, something ordinary shareholders only benefit from once the preference shareholders have been compensated.
+Preference shares are potentially less profitable than ordinary shares.
+However, they offer more stability because the guaranteed dividends that the company pays at regular intervals are not tied to the financial pressures of the market.
+They are also an attractive investment because they are prioritised over ordinary shares when dividends are paid or during liquidation.
+If you have any questions about preference shares, contact LegalVisions’s business lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?